quozd/awesome-dotnet/README.md

 * [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer) - PdfiumViewer is a PDF viewer based on the PDFium project.
 * [WkhtmlToPdf](https://github.com/codaxy/wkhtmltopdf) - C# wrapper around wkhtmltopdf console utility.
 Allow to generate preety PDF using HTML and CSS.
 * [Pdfium.Net SDK](https://pdfium.patagames.com/) - Advanced C# PDF library for render, create, edit, merge, split, print, and view PDFs.
 Open source PDF Viewer is available on [GitHub](https://github.com/patagames).
 A [NuGet package](https://www.nuget.org/packages/Pdfium.Net.SDK/) is also available for easy inclusion into your projects.**[$]**
+* [PdfSharp](http://www.pdfsharp.net/) - Create and process PDF documents.
+The same drawing routines can be used to create PDF documents, draw on the screen, or send output to any printer.

 ## Profiler